tobyrush/braille-music-notator/README.md

 I created Braille Music Notator and brought it to version 0.9.1b in a single-developer environment and moved the project to GitHub in September 2018.
 I invite developers to contribute to the project on the condition that they do not make fun of my self-learned skills in HTML and JavaScript!

 Because this is also my first experience with GitHub (and version control in general), a secondary requirement for contribution is patience with my beginning Git skills.

+For the time being I am including recent news about the project in the Wiki here on Github.